SUBOXONE Film is approved for use in both induction and maintenance treatment of opioid dependence in appropriate patients.*

 - When transitioning from dependence on long-acting opioids, like methadone, a buprenorphine-only medication may be recommended

-If a doctor qualified to treat opioid dependence prescribes SUBOXONE Film, your treatment can begin.
+If a doctor, nurse practitioner or physician assistant waivered to treat opioid dependence prescribes SUBOXONE Film, your treatment can begin.
 The following are potential stages of treatment with SUBOXONE Film.
-Only your doctor can decide what is an appropriate treatment plan for you.
+Only your healthcare provider can decide what is an appropriate treatment plan for you.

-- Induction—you begin your treatment (or restart it if you’ve relapsed) under the supervision of a doctor.
+- Induction—you begin your treatment (or restart it if you’ve relapsed) under the supervision of a healthcare provider.
 For your first dose, you must be in a moderate state of withdrawal.
-You work with your doctor to reach a dose of SUBOXONE Film that works for you.
+You work with your healthcare provider to reach a dose of SUBOXONE Film that works for you.

-- Maintenance—Your doctor will help you to transition to the maintenance phase of treatment when you:
+- Maintenance—Your healthcare provider will help you to transition to the maintenance phase of treatment when you:

 - Are no longer experiencing withdrawal symptoms